brycie-boy/The_Cosmos/Small Sources.md

 ## Small Sources # flashcard

-These types of sources are for gaining smaller bits of insight on a broader topic.
-These can  be used as short introductions to topics, but small sources shouldn’t be studied until the broad source types are used.
-Small sources can be deliberately sought out and studied immediatly in order to expand upon a specific thing during study when the broad source isn’t elaborate enough on it.
-Or  it can be added within an inbox where sources that seem interesting can be added and managed to read later
+Small sources are for gaining smaller bits of insight on a broader topic.
+These can aslo be used as short introductions to get a feel for a new topic, but shouldn’t be studied until the [[Broad Sources]] have been consumed.
+Small sources can be deliberately sought out and studied immediatly in order to expand upon a specific thing that you feel the  [[broad sources]] didnt elabortate well on.
+Or it can be added within an inbox for small sources that i come across which seem interesting and can be managed later.

-There are 4 types of small sources that The Cosmos consumes
+There are 4 types of small sources that The Cosmos consumes:

-🌐
+🌐 **Texts**

+This includes things like:
+- Articles
+- Blog posts
-Articles / blogposts / social media posts
+- Social media posts

 **⏯ Video**

 **🎙 Podcasts**

-**Thoughts**

 ___